dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 attempt to gain unauthorised access; however, any such change will be detected and the modified macaroon will be rejected.

-A macaroon does contains two fields (the location and the identifier) that are not cryptographically protected.
+A macaroon does contain two fields (the location and the identifier) that are not cryptographically protected.
 These are meant to provide hints.  dCache simply ignores the location information.
 Modifying the identifier simply prevents the macaroon from working.